digitalrebar/digitalrebar/README.md

 # DigitalRebar Template Workload

-This is a working prototype workload that is intended to act as a working reference for buyilding your own workloads.
+This is a working prototype workload that is intended to act as a working reference for building your own workloads.

 ## Looking for DigitalRebar Resources?